eaprelsky/infodynamics/book/10_the_biological_foundation.md

 Detailed analysis of existing neuroscience literature revealed something extraordinary.
 Not only do our mathematical components correspond to measurable biological phenomena—they describe the actual electrical and chemical mechanisms that make consciousness possible.
 The brain doesn't just behave like an electrical circuit; it literally **is** an electrical circuit operating according to the same fundamental laws that govern all electrical systems.

-Understanding this biological foundation transformed information physics from abstract theory into concrete neuroscience, revealing consciousness as an emergent property of sophisticated biological electrical networks.
+Understanding this biological foundation transformed information dynamics from abstract theory into concrete neuroscience, revealing consciousness as an emergent property of sophisticated biological electrical networks.

 ## Neurons as Living Electrical Devices